Pravargav/DSA_Note/Graph-Tarjan-algorithm-Apna.md

+-> A condensation graph is a DAG (Directed Acyclic Graph) formed by collapsing each Strongly Connected Component (SCC) of a directed graph into a single node.

+Each SCC → one node in condensation graph

+Original edges between SCCs → edges between nodes

+Resulting graph is always a DAG, even if the original graph had cycles

 -> A strongly connected component (SCC) can contain overlapping or nested cycles, paths that are not part of simple cycles, or a combination of both.( Chatgpt and DeepSeek)
 [visit this article](https://cp-algorithms.com/graph/strongly-connected-components.html)(Can be solved using Kosaraju's algorithm and Tarjan's algorithm)